Opinion | Let’s not mince words about Limbaugh’s legacy

 ● Commenting on women: “Feminism was established so as to allow unattractive women easier access to the mainstream of pop culture.”

 ● Commenting on gay people: “When a gay person turns his back on you, it is anything but an insult; it’s an invitation.”
 Limbaugh also equated the push to legalize gay marriage to a supposed “movement to normalize pedophilia” on the left.
 “What has happened to gay marriage?” he said.
-“It’s become normal . . .
+“It’s become normal. . . .
 Don’t pooh-pooh it.”

 Voice of conservatism, moralistic patriot and courageous lion against liberalism?
 Or a demagogic and dominating [fill in the blank]?